3 simple steps to lose weight as fast as possible. Read now

 Starch is the main type of carbohydrate in your diet.

-However, most vegetables contain only small amounts of starch and are classified as non-starchy.
+Starch is found in bread, cereals, noodles, pasta, and starchy vegetables.
+Most vegetables contain only small amounts and are classified as non-starchy.

-Generally, cooked starchy vegetables, such as potatoes, pack about 15 grams of carbs and 80 calories per 1/2 cup (70–90 grams).
-In contrast, non-starchy types like broccoli contain about 5 grams of carbs and 25 calories in an equivalent portion.
+Cooked starchy vegetables like potatoes pack about 15 grams of carbs and 80 calories per 1/2 cup (70–90 grams).
+Non-starchy types like broccoli contain roughly 5 grams of carbs and 25 calories in an equivalent portion.

 US health agencies recommend eating 2.5 cups of vegetables daily — both starchy and non-starchy.